hallard/RAK831-Zero/README.md

 ## Features (tested, working fine)

+**Minor tweaks in V1.4**

+ - Labeling error on top silk for Murata OKI-78SR-5 (VIN VOUT were revesed) but correct on bottom silk
+ - Added solder bat to be able to reverse 3V3/GND and/or SCL/SDA on I2C-1 connector
+ - Moved FTDI connector to lower position
+ - Added I2C connector SILK number to identify them better
+ - Added a LED on GPIO4 to light when GW is off so we can remove power safely

 **Minor tweaks in V1.3b**

  - Reversed side of Murata OKI-78SR-5 to let some place for big OLED